suncoast-devs/handbook/curriculum/fundamentals/javascript/assignments/weather-oop.md

 git checkout oop-refactor
 ```

-- On this new branch, refactor your code to use atleast a 2 classes
+- On this new branch, refactor your code to use at least 2 classes

 ### Explorer Mode